 If you move or change email addresses during the CD term, update your contact information with the financial institution.

-Find out whether the institution holding your CD allows for prematurity instructions.
-If it does, you can tell the bank in writing what to do with the CD upon maturity and you won’t have to worry about taking action on a specific date in the future.
+Find out whether the institution holding your CD allows for you to provide instructions in advance regarding what to do when the CD matures.
+If it does, you can tell the bank ahead of time what to do upon the CD’s maturity, and you won’t have to worry about taking action on a specific date in the future.

 Alternatives for forgetful savers

-If you’re concerned that you might forget about your CD maturing, keeping your money in a regular savings account or money market account may suit you better.
-Interest rates are rising and you can find banks paying competitive yields on traditional savings accounts if you shop around.
+If you’re concerned that you might forget about your CD maturing, a regular savings account or money market account may suit you better.
+Interest rates are rising, and you can find banks paying competitive yields on traditional savings accounts if you shop around.

 Opening a no-penalty CD is another option.
 That way, if you lose track of when your CD matures, you can withdraw your savings without a penalty.
 Just be sure to check your bank’s terms and conditions for what happens when your no-penalty CD term ends.
 Also note that in return for the flexibility, a no-penalty CD often earns a lower rate than a traditional CD with the same term.

 Another alternative is to simply use the money to pay down debt instead of opening a CD account.

 “Paying down a debt that charges a higher interest rate than what the CD earns is an excellent idea,” Arzaga says.